yjg30737/pyqt-key-binding-example/README.md

 I'm still working on it.

-Still a lot of things need to be fixed or taken care of such as inconsistent order, database feature.
+Still a lot of things need to be fixed or taken care of such as inconsistent order of key mapping list, database feature.

 ## See Also
 * <a href="https://doc.qt.io/qtforpython/examples/example_widgets_itemviews_stardelegate.html">Star Delegate Example</a> - nice article to read if you want to make QTableWidget/QTableView with certain form included complicated designed widget inside each cells.